rai-project/go-caffe/examples/README.md

-# Batch Image Classification with Profiling
+# Caffe Image Classification in Go with Profiling

+The two examples show how to run caffe image classificaiton models in Go with nvprof and MLModelScope profiling.

 ## With nvprof